Battle of the Sexes (2017 film): Plot

 In 1970, pro-tennis player Billie Jean King and her manager, Gladys Heldman, confront promoter Jack Kramer, who has organized a tennis tournament for which the top prize for women is one-eighth of the men's prize despite equal ticket sales.
 King and Heldman threaten to start their own tour but Kramer won't alter the terms, citing the inferiority of women's tennis.
 When King, and fellow tennis players Julie Heldman, Valerie Ziegenfuss, Judy Dalton, Kristy Pigeon, Peaches Bartkowicz, Kerry Melville Reid, Nancy Richey, and Rosie Casals sign on as the “Original 9” players of what becomes the WTA Tour, Kramer bans them from tournaments organized by the U.S. Lawn Tennis Association.

-While the women's tour struggles during its early days, Billie Jean King begins an affair with Marilyn Barnett, her hairdresser, threatening her marriage to Larry King.
-Meanwhile, men's pro-tennis player Bobby Riggs's marriage to the wealthy Priscilla Whelan is in trouble because of his addiction to gambling.
-Thrown out of his house when he can't conceal a Rolls-Royce he won in a tennis bet, he hits upon the idea of a challenge match against the top woman player, boasting that even at age 55 he can beat any woman.
+Weary from relentless touring and promotion efforts, Billie Jean King begins an affair with Marilyn Barnett, her hairdresser, threatening her marriage to Larry King.
+Retired men's pro-tennis player Bobby Riggs's marriage to the wealthy Priscilla Whelan is increasingly strained by his addiction to gambling.
+Thrown out of his house when he can't conceal a Rolls-Royce he won in a tennis bet, he hits upon the idea of a challenge match against the top female player, boasting that even at age 55 he can beat any woman.

 The women's tour has slowly gained a stronger foothold, with the Women's Tennis Association formed in 1973.
-Riggs continues to pressure King to play him.
-Eventually, Riggs persuades Margaret Court, who recently overtook King to gain the World No. 1 ranking, to play a match in May 1973.
-Riggs easily defeats Court and King decides she has to accept his challenge, but demands a final say as to the arrangements.
-King trains intensely, while Riggs relaxes.
-King objects to Kramer as a game announcer, threatening to not play unless he withdraws, which he does.
-After a slow start, King wins the match, changing the future of women's tennis.
+Disgusted by Riggs, King declines to face him.
+Riggs then persuades Margaret Court, who recently overtook King to gain the World No. 1 ranking, to play a match in May 1973.
+Riggs easily defeats Court and King agrees to a second match, but demands a final say as to the arrangements.
+King trains intensely in contrast to Riggs' indifferent attitude.
+King objects to Kramer's selection as a color commentator, threatening to not play unless he withdraws, which he does.
+After a slow start, King defeats Riggs, changing the future of women's tennis.

 A textual epilogue states that King divorced her husband in the 1980s, retired from tennis in 1990, and later became involved in a long-term same-sex relationship while Riggs reunited with his wife but never quit his gambling habit.